kasiamatuszewska/recipewebsite/_recipes/recipe1.md

 ![Delicious Plate of Toast, Blueberries and Bananas, covered in sticky maple syrup](../uploads/joseph-gonzalez-zcUgjyqEwe8-unsplash.jpg "Photo by Joseph Smart")

+\
+I would rate the recipe for Bigos (Polish Hunter's Stew) at a 4 out of 5 on the difficulty scale.
+This dish is a slow-cooked stew and requires a few hours of simmering to get the flavors to meld together.
+It also requires some patience and attention to detail when it comes to the specific ingredients and proportions.

 **INGREDIENTS:**

 \-1 tablespoon olive oil